Galaxy Note 8 Leaks: What’s Great And What’s Disappointing About Samsung’s Upcoming Flagship

 Not everything about the Galaxy Note 8 is positive, however.
 As announced by Blass in his recent report, the Note 8 is launching with a smaller battery than its direct predecessor.
 If Blass prediction proves accurate, the upcoming flagship phablet would only be shipping with a 3,300 mAh battery unit, which is notably smaller to the 3,500 mAh pack found in the S8+.

 Apart from this, Blass also stated that the fingerprint sensor of the flagship phablet would likely be situated to the right of the device’s camera module, a placement akin to the Galaxy S8’s design.
 The price of the device would likely breach the $1000 barrier as well, with the mobile leaker stating that the device would be priced at around $1,111.
-Such a price, of course, would put the Note 8 above its biggest rival, the iPhone 8, in terms of cost.
+Such a price, of course, would put the Note 8 above its biggest rival, the iPhone 8, concerning cost.

 Overall, the Galaxy Note 8 appears to be Samsung’s final trump card for 2017.
 If Blass’ recent report proves accurate, then the South Korean tech giant’s champion for this year seems to be a powerful, albeit flawed flagship device.